darienmt/FCND-Term1-P2-3D-Motion-Planning/README.md

 ## Implementing Your Path Planning Algorithm

-### In the starter code, we assume that the home position is where the drone first initializes, but in reality you need to be able to start planning from anywhere.
-Modify your code to read the global home location from the first line of the `colliders.csv` file and set that position as global home (`self.set_home_position()`)
+### In the starter code, we assume that the home position is where the drone first initializes, but in reality, you need to be able to start planning from anywhere.
+Modify your code to read the global home location from the first line of the `colliders.csv.` file and set that position as global home (`self.set_home_position()`)

 The home position is read at [motion_planning.py line 124](./motion_planning.py#L124).
 It use the function [`read_home`](./planning_utils.py#L145-L155) added to `planning_utils.py`.